Mayor of Exeter

 The Mayor of Exeter, granted Lord Mayor of Exeter in 2002, is the Mayor of Exeter in the ceremonial county of Devon, England and is elected by and from within the councillors of the City of Exeter council.
-The position is the third oldest mayorlty in the United Kingdom, behind the Lord Mayor of London and Mayor of Winchester, being founded in 1200.
+The position is the third oldest mayoralty in the United Kingdom, behind the Lord Mayor of London and Mayor of Winchester, being founded in 1200.

 In modern times, the role of the Lord Mayor is to "represent, support, and promote the businesses and people of Exeter" and the incumbent officer is expected to be non-political during their period of service.

 History

 Foundation

-London was the first city to appoint a mayor (which continues today as the Lord Mayor of London, and this was followed in 1200 by the Mayor of Winchester.
-Exeter followed shortly after, and the mayorlty was formed in 1200 (or as late as 1205 in some references), making it the third position of mayor created.
+London was the first city to appoint a mayor (which continues today as the Lord Mayor of London), and this was followed in 1200 by the Mayor of Winchester.
+Exeter followed shortly after, and the mayoralty was formed in 1200 (or as late as 1205 in some references), making it the third position of mayor created.

 At formation, the powers of the Mayor were extensive, with control over regulating trades including baking and brewing, as well as the markets and security of the city walls.

 The first mayor was Henry Rifford, who served seven terms, and 19 other mayors have served five or more terms.

 Roger Beynim was mayor eight times between 1302 and 1317, but during one of his terms, a dispute with Hugh de Courtenay, Earl of Devon, the feudal baron of Okehampton started after being drawn into a dispute over the fish available in the market, which resulted in Beynim discarding his livery with the Earl's crest and declaring that the Mayor of Exeter would only be answerable to the King.
 The recrimination from this event led to the blocking of the Countess Wear and ships and boats being blocked from accessing Exeter by the river until a canal was built in the 1560s.

 In 1345, Edward III codified that the city be governed by 12 freemen (later increased to 24 by Henry VIII in 1509), with a purview over finance and other matters.
 The structure of a governing body was decided in 1497 by Henry VII, and remained unchanged until 1835.

 Under the 24 councillor system, eight were aldermen who were elected for life by the freemen, and only replaced upon their death, as well as fifteen common councillors.
 The mayor and aldermen were all magistrates and presided at trials.
 The chamber controlled the city corporation, which in turn ran services in the city.